 - Have any personal or financial interest in the outcome of the claim

-Although witness statements can be very helpful in your claim, the statements by themselves are hearsay, and as such, may not be admissible in court.
+Although witness statements can be very helpful in your claim, the statements by themselves may not be enough to stand up in court.
 If your case goes to trial, each witness must show up in court to testify.